Amazon is not nearly as strict as Google AdSense, but it doesn’t hurt to make sure your website is in compliance with Amazon’s terms of services.

 As mentioned above, Amazon follows a very basic principle.
 Your website needs to add valuable information to the product description, simply copying the original product description along with the original images, is a big no no.

 A way around this, is to use a content spinner for the amazon product descriptions.
 Additionally it helps to to write your own product reviews for each product, or use a content spinner for reviews as well.

 Keep in mind, if you really want to create a very successful amazon store, that makes several $1,000 per month in profit, you should always create the content manually.

 This goes hand in hand with the “Don’t use duplicate content on your website”, but I thought I mention it, since some people are under the impression, reviews don’t count as content.
 Well it does.

-If you want to add product reviews to your website, you will need to write them yourself.
+If you want to add product reviews to your website, you will need to write them yourself, or use a content spinner.
 Don’t just copy the ones from Amazon and add them to your website.

 If you do want to display the original reviews from Amazon, you can do that by embedding them using an iframe.
 Here are the official Amazon docs on how to do that: http://docs.aws.amazon.com/AWSECommerceService/latest/DG/RG_Reviews.html

 - Don’t Use 1000s Of Amazon Products On Your Website

 This is again related to those many WordPress plugins, which allow you to create automated Amazon stores.